heresy-dnd/campaign-notes/Places/Unknown Place - where we start.md

-#todo rename as soon as a name or nickname for this place exists

 > No map for now, since given the portal and dissolving terrain, its uncertain if this is a conventional, static space.

 A tunnel, half collapsed.